 In this Tutorial You’ll See…

-- How to use Procreate 5x to duplicate and make columns (for kiss cut sticker sheets)
+- How to Quickly Duplicate and Make Columns (for kiss-cut sticker sheets)

-- AND export the sticker designs to cut with a Cricut or Silhouette Cameo.
+- AND How to Export Your Designs to Cut w/ a Cricut or Silhouette Cameo.

-UPDATED for Procreate 5x- Plus a Quicker Way to Add a Border Around Your Stickers
+Edited to Add- A Quicker Way to Add a White Border Around Your Stickers

-I also changed the tutorial below to reflect the changes that the Procreate 5x update made in aligning your designs.
-For instance, creating rows and columns is MUCH simpler now with magnetics and snapping.
+I also changed the written tutorial below to reflect the changes that the Procreate 5x update made in aligning your designs.
+For instance, creating rows and columns is MUCH simpler now with magnetics and snapping!

-How to Trace Photos to Make Stickers in Procreate
+How to Trace Photos to Make Stickers on Procreate

 Tool and Supplies